alexysong/inkstone/README.md

 *   Ver 0.3:

     Solved the convergence issue at Wood's anomaly.
 Now the calculation maintains the same convergence, stability, and speed near and at Wood's anomaly.

+## To Developers

+### General info
+Do not use numpy or torch or any similar package for mathmatical operations, use `import inkstone.backends.BackendLoader as bl`, then use `bl.backend()` as the math function provider, and use it with the same way you use numpy or torch.
+All available APIs are defined in `GenericBackend`

+### Inkstone functional development:

+If you do not find the function you want in GenericBackend, you should follow the backend development section below to define it by yourself, or ask backend developer to implement it.

+### Inkstone backend development:

+To add new functions, you must define it in `GenericBackend` first, then implement it in its implementations (e.g. `NumpyBackend`, `TorchBackend`), or at least in the backend implementation you plan to use.

+To add new backend (assume its name "xxx"), you must inherit GenericBackend, and define/implement all attributes/functions claimed there.
+Name your backend 'xxxBackend', and put it in the same directory as `GenericBackend`.
+Then you can simply use it by doing `bg.set_backend('xxx')` without extra coding like `elif` to let program recognise your new backend.

 ## Citing
 If you find Inkstone useful for your research, we would appreciate you citing our [paper](https://doi.org/10.1103/PhysRevLett.120.193903).
 For your convenience, you can use the following BibTex entry: